 Students learn to use the following: FAA type certificate data sheets, aircraft records; maintenance publications; and Federal Regulations pertinent to airframe inspections.
 Students also develop skills in performing airworthiness inspections on the airframe and its systems, including avionics, instruments and fuel systems.
 Students will complete a familiarization course on a large transport airframe and its related systems.
 To maintain satisfactory academic progress, the student must maintain an average of 70% or better for the course.

-Prerequisite: All general and Airframe Classes (40 theory hours - 58 lab hours)
+Prerequisite: none (40 theory hours - 58 lab hours)